AI, Employment and Economic Inclusion in Africa

 Image: Unsplash, Igor Omilaev

-This webinar addresses the dual nature of AI as it reshapes global and continental labour markets.
+This webinar addressed the dual nature of AI as it reshapes global and continental labour markets.
 While AI offers significant opportunities for productivity and improved service delivery, it also poses severe risks to Africa’s unique economic landscape, characterised by high youth unemployment and structural inequalities.
 The session highlights how the rapid, unregulated adoption of external technologies could lead to labour displacement, digital colonialism, and the reinforcement of existing biases within job recruitment and data systems.

 This human-centred framework prioritises responsible governance, skills capacity, and inclusive deployment to ensure that the benefits of AI reach small businesses and informal workers rather than just global actors.
 By exploring the intersection of AI and economic inclusion, the webinar aims to identify policy priorities that can prevent the widening of inequality while preparing the African youth with the essential skills needed for an increasingly AI-driven economy.